13 Magical Things to Do in Nice in Winter (2024-2025)

 Cours Saleya in Vieille Ville – Francesco Bonino – Shutterstock

-Highlights of the town you shouldn’t miss are The Cathedral of St. Reparata, Place Rossetti, False Gate, and Lascaris Palace.
+Highlights of the old town that you shouldn’t miss are the Cathedral of St. Reparata, Place Rossetti, False Gate, and Lascaris Palace.

-Your trip won’t be complete without visiting the Nice Opera House, Place Massena, and Matisse’s House.
+Your trip won’t be complete without visiting the Nice Opera House, Place Massena, and Matisse’s House – other landmarks in the area that are worth checking out (some of which are mentioned throughout this guide).

-Overlooking Vieux Nice, Colline du Chateau is one of the most historic monuments of the city, which was destroyed in 1706 by the troops of Louis XIV.
+Overlooking Vieux Nice, Colline du Chateau is one of the most iconic historic monuments of the city.
+It was famously destroyed in 1706 by the troops of Louis XIV.

-The story of the hill dates as far back as the Bronze Age, around 2100 BC, which around the 3rd century BC, became a Greek colony.
+The story of the hill dates as far back as the Bronze Age, around 2100 BC, and later became a Greek colony in the 3rd century BC.

-Take the 300 steps to the top of the hill for mesmerizing views over the whole city and the Bay of Angels.
-There is also a motorized train or an elevator available for a fee.
+Walk up the 300 steps to the top of the hill for mesmerizing views over the whole city and the Bay of Angels.
+There is also an elevator that can get you up there for a small fee.

 Castle Hill in Nice